sirbread/emojibot/README.md

 a fun custom emoji manager for discord. add, remove, and react with custom/animated emojis the faster (and no nitro) way :D <br>
 **not intended for bigger servers. that can be _very_ problematic.**

+## add the official bot to your server!
+use (this)[https://discord.com/oauth2/authorize?client_id=1333281378321694812] link. it may _sometimes_ be down, since it's hosted on @hackclub's nest server.

 ## features
 - emoji managment:
   - add custom emojis by uploading an image or using an image URL, then adding a caption.